Search

 Which Skincare Ingredients to Seek Out—and Which to Skip?

-Dr. Adisa also recommends looking for other skin replenishing ingredients like ceramides, squalane, and niacinamide.
-“They are supportive of hydration and limit or maintain the health of the skin barrier,” she says.
+Dr. Adisa also says to look for replenishing ingredients like ceramides, squalane, and niacinamide.
+“They work to retain skin hydration while promoting the health of the skin barrier overall,” says Dr. Adisa.

 Who Should Consider a Different Cleanser?